 You have three choices on how to schedule your e-bill payments:

-- Automatic – You can setup your own rules for how to pay a bill when it is received.
+- Auto Pay - In Response to an e-bill: You can setup your own rules for how to pay a bill when it is received.
 Automatic payments get made every time a bill is received, without requiring you to approve the payment each time.
 You can choose to pay the full amount on the bill, pay the minimum amount due or pay a fixed amount each month regardless of what amount is billed.
 In addition, you can choose to receive an email alert if the payment amount exceeds a specified amount.

 Can I pay an e-bill automatically without the requirement to look at it?